Last Updated on October 13, 2023 by Joanne Harper

 Do Hermit Crabs Talk to Each Other?

-To create noise, hermit crabs rub their chelipeds against each other or their shell.
-This is known as stridulation.
-Sometimes, this is simply a conversation among hermit crabs.
-For example, you may hear chirping when food is served.
+Hermit crabs rub their chelipeds against each other or their shell to create noise.
+This is called stridulation.
+Sometimes, you’ll hear chirping when food is served.

 A hermit crab is likely distressed or frightened if the chirping is loud and shrill.
 The sound could be a cry for help if a hermit crab is trapped on its back, or it could be a noise of protest if one hermit crab climbs over another.